-This course develops the topics essential for success in Calculus.
+Pre-Calculus develops the topics essential for success in Calculus.
 Content includes a study of algebraic, transcendental, and trigonometric functions, as well as their compositions and inverses, vectors, polar graphing, complex numbers, conic sections, and sequences and series.
 Students who complete this course successfully will have a strong background for a first-year Calculus sequence.
-(Prerequisites: Algebra 1, Geometry, and Algebra 2 with an "A" or "B" average grades recommended)
+Prerequisites: Algebra 1, Geometry, and Algebra 2 credit.
+A grade of "A" or "B" average is recommended.